 - Programs and activities

 To find this information, you have to do a search for their driving record.

 Have you ever tried to search for someone’s criminal records?
 Was it a difficult process?
-Did you search online or did you have to call the Brown County courthouse? was the information you recieved correct?
+Did you search online or did you have to call the Brown County courthouse?
+Was the information you received correct?
 There are many reasons that people search for criminal records and backgrounds, and your comments could make it easier for others.

 Click here to leave a comment

 Everyone knows that the FBI has a list of the Top Ten Most Wanted Criminals.
 In Brown County, the Sheriff maintains their own list of the top most wanted criminals in the county.